Judge 2 HRs, hits drive nearly 500 feet, Yanks rout O's 14-3

 WELCOME TO THE SHOW

 Yankees pitching prospect Domingo German made his major league debut in the seventh.
 He gave up two hits, walked a batter and struck out one without allowing a run in the final 2 2/3 innings.
+He was sent back to Triple-A after the game, and the Yankees plan to promote righty Ben Heller on Monday.

 COMING AND GOING